Additional

 Core Boundary

-The core runtime is only:
+The core runtime is Workflow Intelligence:

 Everything else is a surrounding surface: